Dump Oracle Database to Sql File

 Example: Using SQL*Loader

-schema.
-After the table is created, SQL*Loader will be used to load data about the dependents from a flat data file into the dependents
+In the following example, a new table named dependents will be created in the HR sample schema.
+It will contain information about dependents of employees listed in the employees table of the HR schema.
+After the table is created, SQL*Loader will be used to load data about the dependents from a flat data file into the dependents table.

 This example requires a data file and a SQL*Loader control file, which you will create in the first two steps.